 Basilica Cistern (Yerebatan Sarnıcı) ♥♥ is also nearby.
-Due to renovation works it had no water in its reservoirs which according to my guide makes the sight less ambient, but even so it was still a pretty impressive place to visit, offering several unique details besides the underground reservoirs, such as upside-down Medusa head column supports.
+Due to renovation works, it had no water in its reservoirs which according to my guide makes the sight not as ambient, but even so, it was still a pretty impressive place to visit, offering several unique details besides the underground reservoirs, such as upside-down Medusa head column supports.

 Suleymaniye Mosque ♥♥♥ holds the most commanding hilltop position of all, and is fully restored (unlike other great mosques that are in various stages of seemingly perpetual renovation).
 It is beautiful and serene.

 Nuruosmaniye Mosque ♥ is among the lesser sights in town, but very much worth a stop – it is a rare mosque in the Baroque style, understated and elegant.